MPF stands for Mandatory Provident Fund, a retirement savings scheme introduced by the Hong Kong government in 2000.

 What Is MPF?

-Who Needs MPF In Hong Kong?
+Who Needs MPF in Hong Kong?

 - Members of occupational retirement schemes regulated under the Occupational Retirement Schemes Ordinance (“ORSO”)